pnnl/brain_ohsu/README.md

 * The boolean argument indicates if you want to use gaussian inference
 * The string argument indicates training/validation/test data division suffix (leave '' if not using suffix)
 * Use the combination number of the desired model_weight and image_path combination as an argument for segment_brain_batch.py.
+* Change Validation_Data to False if using the whole dataset, not just the last 1/4

 ```